AlixThoi/ember-facial-recognition/README.md

     - recognition: WIP

-* Replace the subscriptionKey string value with your valid subscription key
+* After clicking "Take snapshot!", input a valid subscription key for microsoft cognitive services.
     * https://azure.microsoft.com/en-us/try/cognitive-services/?api=face-api

 * May have to change in the config/environment.js file, the URL to use the location where you obtained your subscription keys.